Being a member of AAS is more than attending a conference.

 - 10% discount off exhibit booth rates at the AAS Annual Conference 1

 - 10% discount off selected advertising opportunities 1, 2

-- Up to 50% off the cost of job postings on the AAS Career Center
+- Member discount pricing of 20-35% off job postings on the AAS Career Center

 - Full access to the AAS Career Center for institutional membership administrator